Personal Immigration

 Where an applicant currently has extant leave to enter or remain as a partner under Appendix FM at the date of application (excluding a grant of limited leave to remain as a fiancé, fiancée or proposed civil partner), that period of extant leave, up to a maximum of 28 days, will be added to the period of leave to remain that they are being granted as a partner.
 An applicant with extant leave in this scenario will therefore be granted a period of leave to remain as a partner slightly in excess of 30 months.
 A person who applies more than 28 days before their leave is due to expire or they have completed the relevant qualifying period may not meet the requirement to have completed at least 60 or 120 months in the UK with relevant leave to remain in order to apply to settle and may instead need to apply for a further period of limited leave.

-Decision waiting times for applications inside the UK can be 8 weeks for further leave to remain applications and up to 6 months for an application for ILR.
-Priority services were available before the global pandemic and hopefully will resume for Appendix FM applications in the near future.
-Whether submitting an application for further leave or ILR, you will want to factor in the processing times as they will inevitably impact on planning for future travel.
+Decision waiting times for applications inside the UK are currently 8 weeks for further leave to remain applications and up to 6 months for an application for ILR.
+A Super Priority service is available, subject to availability.
+Whether submitting an application for further leave or ILR, you will want to factor in securing any priority service, booking an appointment and the processing times as they will inevitably impact on planning for any future travel.

-Ordinarily you will need some form of identity document to make an application for further leave to remain in order to comply with paragraph 34 of the Immigration Rules as expanded upon in the Validation, variation and withdrawal of applications Version 3.0, guidance published 01 December 2020 guidance.
+Ordinarily you will need some form of identity document to make an application for leave to remain in order to comply with paragraph 34 of the Immigration Rules as expanded upon in the Validation, variation and withdrawal of applications Version 9.0, guidance published 14 November 2023 guidance.
 You will need to produce a passport or identity document or rely on one that has expired.
 Again you will want to consider timing, if for example you are planning to apply for a new travel document or passport.

 Therefore, you will want to ensure that you keep important personal documents such as a marriage certificate to one side ready to provide again to demonstrate you still qualify as a partner.